DHTMLX/gantt-docs/data/desktop/performance.md

 Smart Rendering
 ----------------

+{{note The extension is deprecated since v6.2, as it is enabled by default.
+You don't need to include it additionally.}}

 The Smart Rendering technique allows considerably enhancing the speed of data rendering, while working with big amounts of data.
 In this mode only the tasks and links visible on the screen at the moment are being rendered.